M07ak/company-watcher/readme.md

 &nbsp;&nbsp;&nbsp;**NOTION_OUTPUT_GOOGLE_NEWS_DASHBOARD_PAGE_ID**
 * A Notion **void** page id.
 This page will be used to generate a Dashboard to quickly browse Google News
 * **This page will be overwritten each time the program will be run**
-* Example of dashboard generate on the previous source example [Dashboard](https://sustaining-sweater-edb.notion.site/Google-News-Dashboard-example-bb8e080bcdaf420499662fbc6a2d4c77)
+* Example of dashboard generated with the previously defined source example [Dashboard](https://sustaining-sweater-edb.notion.site/Google-News-Dashboard-example-bb8e080bcdaf420499662fbc6a2d4c77)
 * To find a page id, you can use the simple cli in this projet, with your **NOTION_TOKEN** in env:
     ```
     python search_notion_page_id.py  --search "The page name"